 Many employees are passionately involved and are committed to the issue of refugees both in their private life as well as at their workplace.

 Our employees’ willingness to help is an important prerequisite for successful integration.
 These colleagues make a very valuable contribution during a new employee’s training phase and becoming familiar with the daily routine of working at VAUDE.
-This includes, for example, approachability, accepting deficits in the command of the German language and working together to improve fluency and vocabulary.
+This includes, for example, accepting deficits in the command of the German language and working together to improve fluency and vocabulary, as well as comradeship and solidarity in personal crises.

-»I really enjoy supporting my new colleagues in becoming familiar with the everyday routine of working here.
+»I really enjoy supporting new employees in becoming familiar with the everyday routine of working here.
 I’m delighted to watch them become integrated into the team and also by their high levels of motivation and loyalty.
-But we are also constantly being faced with new, unfamiliar challenges such as preparing for a hearing regarding a colleague’s asylum status or dealing with a letter of rejection.
+But we are also constantly being faced with challenges such as preparing for a hearing regarding a colleague’s asylum status or dealing with a letter of rejection.
 Here too, I try to help.«

-At the same time, a market check showed that the bags were well accepted by consumers.
-That is why we have set up an Upcycling Workshop where the bags are produced by creating two permanent positions for refugees.
+As it turned out, a market check showed that the bags were well received by consumers and we set up an Upcycling Workshop where the bags are produced by creating two permanent positions for refugees.

 More about here